 - Carefully transfer the dough to a clean bowl.
 Cover it with a towel and let it rise somewhere warm for ~1 hour.

 - Drizzle the top of the dough with ~1 tablespoon olive oil (or just wet your hand).
 Rub the oil over the dough.
 Stretch & fold the dough 6-8 times in the bowl.
-Cover the dough again and let it rise ~30 minutes.
+Cover the dough again and let it rise ~30 minutes.2 tablespoon olive oil

-- Stretch each of the halves into a rough 12x6 inch rectangle. **TRY NOT TO DEFLATE THE BUBBLES.
+- Stretch each of the halves of dough into a rough 12x6 inch rectangle. **TRY NOT TO DEFLATE THE BUBBLES.

 - Fold the rectangle like you would a letter (in thirds): the first short side towards the middle, then the last side on top of the middle.

-- Sprinkle medium-coarse cornmeal across countertop.
+- Sprinkle medium-coarse cornmeal across a small piece of parchment paper.
 Carefully flip each loaf onto the cornmeal so that it is seam side down.
 Cover the loaves with your towel and let them rest about 30 minutes.

 - After 30 minutes, take the hot dutch ovens from your oven.
 Remove the lids.
-Carefully put one ciabatta loaf into each dutch oven, seam side down.
+Carefully put one ciabatta loaf into each dutch oven, seam side down (this is where the parchment paper helps transfer the loaves into the dutch oven).
 Place the lid back on the dutch oven.

 - Bake at 450F for 15 minutes, covered.Remove the lids and bake an additional 10 minutes at 450F.